grascya/Strength-of-Concrete-Prediction/README.md

 # Strength of Concrete Prediction
-This problem was originally proposed by Prof. I-Cheng Yeh, Department of Information Management Chung-Hua University, Hsin Chu, Taiwan in 2007.
-It is related to his research in 1998 about how to predict compression strength in a concrete structure.
+This problem was originally proposed by Prof. I-Cheng Yeh, Department of Information Management, Chung-Hua University, Hsin Chu, Taiwan, in 2007.
+It is related to his research in 1998 on how to predict compression strength in a concrete structure.

-The conventional process of testing the compressive strength of concrete involves casting several cubes for the respective grade and observing the concrete's strength over 7 to 28 days.  .
+The conventional process of testing the compressive strength of concrete involves casting several cubes for the respective grade and observing the concrete's strength over 7 to 28 days.

 Various combinations of concrete components are selected, cubes for each combination are cast, and its test strength at 7, 14, and 28 days is noted.
 This is a time-consuming and rather tedious process.

-This project aims to predict the compressive strength of concrete with maximum accuracy and lowest error (evaluation metrics MAE), for various quantities of constituent components as the input.
-The concrete cube exhibits behavioral differences in its compressive strengths for cubes that are cured/not cured.
-Curing is maintaining the moisture to ensure uninterrupted hydration of concrete.
+This project aims to predict the compressive strength of concrete with maximum accuracy and lowest error (evaluation metrics MAE) for various quantities of constituent components as the input.
+The concrete cube exhibits behavioral differences in its compressive strengths for cubes that are cured or not cured.
+Curing is maintaining moisture to ensure uninterrupted hydration of concrete.

-The concrete strength increases if the concrete cubes are cured periodically .
+The concrete strength increases if the concrete cubes are cured periodically.
 The rate of increase in strength is described here.

 Time % Of Total Strength Achieved [1] [2]